DorcasLanyero/Eye-one-the-news-/EyeOnTheNews/README.md

 ## Features implemented

-- **News Feed**: EyeOnTheNews fetches news from different sources, providing a diverse and comprehensive news feed. interesting stories.
+- **News Feed**: EyeOnTheNews fetches news from different sources, providing a diverse and comprehensive news feed.
 - **News Categories**: Users can browse news articles by category, allowing for a more targeted news experience.

 ## Features to be implemented

-- **Personalized Recommendations**: The app recommends news articles based on what's trending, ensuring users are always in the loop.
+- **Personalized Recommendations**: The app will recommend news articles based on what's trending, ensuring users are always in the loop.
-- **Save for Later**: Users can save news articles to read at a later time, making it easy to keep track of
+- **Save for Later**: Users will able to save news articles to read at a later time, making it easy to keep track of interesting stories.
-- **Search**: The search functionality allows users to pull up news articles by searching for specific keywords.
+- **Search**: The search functionality will allow users to pull up news articles by searching for specific keywords.

 ## Resources Used